bitnami/charts/redmine/README.md

 ### Deploying the Redmine Chart

-Now that we have the MariaDB chart deployed, we can deploy the Redmine chart.
+Now that we have MariaDB deployed, we can deploy the Redmine chart.

 **Step 1**: Fetch the `bitnami/redmine` chart to your workspace